About the MDSC Center on Inclusive Education (CIE)

 Help your child develop foundational reading, writing and math skills; our parent-focused intervention is grounded on evidence-based approaches to teaching children with Down syndrome between the ages 3-12!
 Parent workshops track the academic calendar, beginning in September and run through the end of May.
 Each workshop meets one Saturday a month on Zoom for 90 minutes.
 In addition, families are invited to two in-person Curriculum Days, which is an opportunity for parents to bring their child to practice and implement all they have learned!

-Want to register or learn more about Learning Program?
+Want to learn more about Learning Program?
 Click the link below!

 Please contact Carlyn Foreman, MDSC Education Director with any questions at cforeman@mdsc.org